PixelPete77/RealEstateCare/README.md

 I enjoyed working on this project a lot.
 Especially the fact that you start working on what will be the final assignment from the start of the module.

+## Users

+To be able to log in to the application, a few 'inspectors' have been added:

+- Inspector 1
+    Username: inspector1@realestatecare.com
+    Password: Inspector1
+- Inspector 2
+    Username: inspector2@realestatecare.com
+    Password: Inspector2
+- Inspector 3
+    Username: inspector3@realestatecare.com
+    Password: Inspector3

+The security code for all three users is: 123456.

 ## Security, usability and accessibility

 A router guard has been implemented to check if a user is allowed to access certain pages.
 When they are not authenticated, they will be redirected to the login page.